php-sage/sage/README.md

 3. Include the desired settings in your bootstrap process anywhere™.

-## List of available customization options
+# All available customization options

 ```php
 Sage::$theme = Sage::THEME_ORIGINAL;